JonathanHorowitzCB/citrusbyte.github.io/_drafts/2014-10-21-xcode-plugins.markdown

 Conclusion
 ----------

 Go for it and improve Xcode!
-Objective-C (and maybe Swift) developers are going to thank you so much!
+Objective-C (and Swift) developers will thank you!